mooddood235/PotentialPotato/README.md

 # More on Subtyping
 This subtyping behavior also extends to functions and other similar objects like Pair,

 $\Gamma \vdash (\Pi \ ((m \ D)) \ K) \ type \ \leadsto \ s$

 $\Gamma \vdash \ p \impliedby (\Pi \ ((n \ A)) \ B)$

 $\Gamma \vdash A \subset D $

-$\dfrac{\Gamma,a:A ~ m:D \ \vdash B \subset K }{\Gamma,a:A ~ m:D \ \vdash p \impliedby (\Pi \ ((m \ D)) \ K)}$
+$\dfrac{\Gamma,a:A ~ m:D \ \vdash B \subset K }
+{\Gamma,a:A ~ m:D \ \vdash p \impliedby (\Pi \ ((m \ D)) \ K)}$

 The above rules specify that for one Pi expression to be a subtype of another, then their argument types and body types both have to be subtypes.
 This can more clearly be seen in the following [lines](https://github.com/mooddood235/PotentialPotato/blob/2ea22d0c472bc3649f8693f2145b7789587882ac/TypeChecking.rkt#L104C5-L111C81) of code.
-Here the lambda expression is being checked against a type, but due to the fact that the check function specifically checks for subtyping, this means that if the same lambda expression were to be passed in with a supertype and x bound to D a supertype of A, then the lambda expression would successfully typecheck.
+In the code the lambda expression is being checked against a type, but due to the fact that the check function specifically checks for subtyping, this means that if the same lambda expression were to be passed in with a supertype and x bound to D a supertype of A, then the lambda expression would successfully typecheck.

 A similar process happens in the following [lines](https://github.com/mooddood235/PotentialPotato/blob/2ea22d0c472bc3649f8693f2145b7789587882ac/UniverseUtils.rkt#L23C5-L28C56).